 The way material is provided to pupils in the NAPLAN norms of language examinations parallels how it is presented in the Australian Curriculum.
 This means that questions now contain slightly more metalanguage than before the alignment to the Australian Curriculum.

-For example, when the NAPLAN examination for Years 3 and 5 utilised terms like ‘noun’, ‘verb,’ and ‘adjective,’ there was an explanation in brackets; for example, ‘noun’ was followed by ‘naming word.’
+For example, when the NAPLAN examination for Years 3 and 5 utilized terms like ‘noun’, ‘verb,’ and ‘adjective,’ there was an explanation in brackets; for example, ‘noun’ was followed by ‘naming word.’
 The phrases ‘noun’ ,verb,’ and ‘adjective’ will now appear on the NAPLAN test without any explanation.

 Tests of numeracy